 Do you want to use visual communication to make a difference in the world?
 Then this is the right degree for you.
 The program combines creativity and graphic design with knowledge of sustainability to prepare you for a profession as a visual communicator / graphic designer with a specialization in information graphics.

-This degree programme gives you an introduction to today’s major global concerns, as well as visual tools to help bring order to a sometimes overwhelming flow of information, and to truly affect people.
+This degree program gives you an introduction to today’s major global concerns, as well as visual tools to help bring order to a sometimes overwhelming flow of information and to truly affect people.

 Visual Communication + Change is located in Kalmar, Småland – a region characterized by entrepreneurship, production, and craft.
 Collaborative projects and educational visits give you plenty of opportunities to develop understandings and forge networks.

 The study environment in Kalmar is personable, safe and creative and you will work in close contact with our practicing designers/ lecturers and guest lecturers.
 The many different subjects offered at Linnaeus University give you the possibility to work across disciplines.